payu-org/payu/docs/source/config.rst

       archive.

 ``postscript``
-   This is an older, less user-friendly, method to submit a script after ``payu collate`` has completed.
+   This is an older, less user-friendly, method to submit a script after ``payu`` has completed all steps that might alter the output directory. e.g. collation.
    Unlike the ``userscripts``, it does not support user commands.
 These scripts are always re-submitted via ``qsub``.

 ``sync``
    Sync archive to a remote directory using rsync.
 Make sure that the